 A simple keto peanut butter sauce for ice cream that’s perfect for making low carb sundaes.
 Serve it warm as a topping for your favorite sugar-free ice cream.

 My favorite ice cream flavor has always been peanut butter.
-There’s just something about it.
-However, I don’t always have the time to pull out the ice cream maker and whip up a batch of homemade ice cream.
+There's just something about it.
+However, I don't always have the time to whip up a batch of homemade ice cream.

 That’s why I love this peanut butter ice cream topping for peanut butter lovers just like me.
-It's a quick and easy way to get the flavor into regular store bought low carb ice cream.
+It's a quick and easy way to get the flavor into store bought low carb ice cream.
 I don’t even bother heating up the leftovers.

-I just mix a little bit of this luscious sauce into sugar free vanilla ice cream to satisfy my craving.
-Sometimes, it’s just what I need for an after work snack.
+I just mix a little bit of this luscious keto peanut sauce into sugar free vanilla ice cream to satisfy my craving.
+In the summer, it’s just what I need for an after work snack.
 I feel like I'm treating myself at an ice cream shop.